recently updated on 20th Sept 23

 - Data Quality and Consistency: Without proper data management practices, lab data may contain errors, leading to inaccurate analysis and conclusions.

-The consequences of not managing and analyzing lab data correctly can be severe:
+The consequences of not managing lab data and analyzing correctly can be severe:

 - Invalid research results: Errors in data analysis can lead to incorrect conclusions and invalid research results, costing time and money.

-Best Practices For Data Management
+Best Practices For Laboratory Data Management System

-A) Collecting Lab Data
+Collecting Lab Data

 - Data Standards: Standardizing data elements and creating data dictionaries can help researchers maintain consistency across experiments and datasets.
 This allows for easier collaboration and sharing of data within and across research teams.